5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

    **NVRAM > Delete > 7C436110-AB2A-4BBB-A880-FE41995C9F82** > `csr-active-config`.

-   This deletes the current csr value from the NVRAM on reboot and will be replaced by the value stored under "NVRAM > Add…".
+   This deletes the current csr value from the NVRAM on reboot and replaces it with the value stored under "NVRAM > Add…".
 This is Very useful if you have different macOS installs which use different CSR values.

-   To test if the settings were applied after reboot, type `csrutil status` into the terminal after reboot.
+   To test if the correct settings were applied after reboot, type `csrutil status` into the terminal after reboot.
 The result should look something like this:

     	Configuration:
     	 Apple Internal: enabled